Converg3nce/matic-docs/docs/develop/metatransactions/metatransactions-biconomy.md

 1. Register your DApp on Mexa Dashboard, a dashboard for developers, and copy API Key generated for your DApp.
 2. Integrate Mexa SDK in your DApp code using API Key you got from dashboard.

-You'll first need your deployed smart contract address and it's ABI to register on the dashboard.
+You will first need your deployed smart contract address and it's ABI to register on the dashboard.

-### dashboard
+### Dashboard

 Follow the steps **[here](https://docs.biconomy.io/biconomy-dashboard)**, to register an account and add a DApp to get the keys, and configure functions that will accept signed transactions.

-### using mexa
+### Using mexa

 Get inside dApp client code directory, to configure meta transactions.
 Lets first install `@biconomy/mexa` from npm.